opencoweb/coweb/docs/python/extensions.rst

       :param str serviceName: Name of the service
       :param str username: Authenticated username of the requestor
       :rtype: object

-   .. method:: on_shutdown_request(self, serviceName)

-      The coweb server calls this method when a session decides to shut down a service bot.
-The manager should return an object representing the message which the server will later ask it to send using :meth:`send_message`.

-      :param str serviceName: Name of the service
-      :rtype: object

    .. method:: on_user_sync(self, serviceName, username, data)

-      The coweb server calls this method when a coweb application send a cooperative event to the session.
+      The coweb server calls this method when a coweb application sends a cooperative event to the session.
 The manager should return an object representing the message which the server will later ask it to send using :meth:`send_message`.

       :param str serviceName: Name of the service
       :param str username: Authenticated username of the requestor
       :param dict data: Event data sent by a coweb application using :js:func:`CollabInterface.sendSync`
       :rtype: object

+   .. method:: start_services(self)

+      The coweb server calls this method when the session is ready to support service requests and responses.
+The manager can initialize itself here.

+      :rtype: None

+   .. method:: send_message(self, msg, impl)

+      The coweb server calls this method when the manager should send a message it previously constructed to a bot.
+The manager should transmit the message using whatever transport it supports.

+      :param object msg: Arbitrary method object previously returned by one of the manager methods
+      :param object impl: Arbitrary object previously passed to :meth:`coweb.service.ServiceSessionBridge.auth_bot`
+      :rtype: None

 Bridging bots and sessions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~